 Austrian brand Wolford has extended its commitment to sustainable production with the launch of biodegradable tights and lingerie.

-Three years in the making, the prototype range is made out of modal – a cellulosic fibre derived from sustainable forestry – together with an oil-based biodegradable polymer named Infinito and a biodegradable elastomer, Eco Smart Dorlastan.
+Three years in the making, the prototype range is made from Lenzing modal – a cellulosic fibre derived from sustainable forestry – together with an oil-based biodegradable polymer named Infinito by Lauffenmuhle, a special ROICA premium smart yarn, which is able to degrade without releasing harmful substances.

 The collection was presented at textile trade fair Avantex Paris on Monday.